DmitrySoshnikov/hdl-js/README.md

 console.log(and.getOutputPins()[0].getValue()); // 1
 ```

-Input and output pins can also be passed as _specifications_, rather than as actual `Pin` instances:
+Input and output pins can also be passed as _plain objects_, rather than as `Pin` instances:

 ```js
 const hdl = require('hdl-js');